This recipe for basic butter cookies is so versatile. It can be scooped, rolled, sliced, pressed, or cut out with cookie cutters!

 It starts by creaming the butter and sugar together.
 Don’t cream it as long as you would for a cake but do make sure it’s well mixed together and looks creamy.

-Then you’ll had the vanilla, salt, and egg yolk.
+Then you’ll add the vanilla, salt, and egg yolk.
 They can all go in at the same time and just mix until everything is combined.

 Add the flour then mix it in just until you see no visible streaks of dry flour in the batter.